Real Estate Witch

 1. Think about what you need and want in a realtor

-Before you start searching for real estate agents, think about what you need from an agent and what will make the home buying process easier for you.
+Before you start searching for buyer's agents, think about what you need from an agent and what will make the home buying process easier for you.

 Ask yourself questions like: